 Moreover, lime producers spend 3-4 times more on materials than they do on labor.
 If we take the time and examine all the additional materials consumed in the production of lime, we would find out that ENERGY is the major cost in their mining, production, and transportation to the lime production plant.
 So, even the lime producers underestimate the total energy consumption in producing lime because they list it in their “material cost.”

-If we look at Goldcorp’s production cost breakdown chart above, the consumables, maintenance parts, site costs, explosives, tires and other costs received their value or market price from the burning of energy in all forms and in all stages along the way.
-Unfortunately, we don’t see that because the energy is not considered because it shows up as a finished product, good or material at the gold mine.
+If we look at Goldcorp’s production cost breakdown chart above, the consumables, maintenance parts, site costs, explosives, tires, and other costs received their value or market price from the burning of energy in all forms and all stages along the way.
+Unfortunately, we don’t see that because the energy is not considered because it shows up as a finished product, good, or material at the gold mine.

 Lastly, while labor accounts for 46% of the production cost for Goldcorp, without energy, there wouldn’t be workers.
 Let me explain.
 A haul truck driver makes a lot of money because the job is very stressful and takes a certain amount of skilled labor.
 However, all the haul truck driver is doing, is steering and controlling all the LEVERAGED ENERGY contained in that transportation system.

 Without oil or energy, it would take a large army of workers to produce gold today.
-Actually, it would be impossible to produce anywhere near the 110 million oz of gold we are currently.
+It would be impossible to produce anywhere near the 110 million oz of gold that we are currently producing.